squashbrain/DriveSpaceMonitor/README.md

 ## Motivation
 I manage AWS servers for production as part of my job and one of the drives filled up before me or anyone else noticed it.
 I searched all over for a Windows Service that could monitor multiple drives and send Pushover notifications.
 I couldnt find one so I decided to build one.
 There are plenty of great drive space monitors built on the .NET platform written in C# but we preferred to use a non .NET platform.

+## Source
+The project was created with Delphi XE7 but It should be compatible from Delphi 2010 and up.<br>
+*Requires Indy version 10.60 or greater which uses the OpenSSL libraries*

+## Binaries
+Prefer not to build the source or dont have access to Delphi, just grab the prebuilt binary from the /bin folder and follow the instructions below.

 ## Installation: